codatio/codat-docs/docs/accounting-api/guides/invoice-finance/setting-up.md

 ### <input type="checkbox" unchecked/> Create a Codat account

-We provide a [free account](https://signup.codat.io/) that lets you explore and test our APIs and other products, including Assess.
+We provide a [free account](https://signup.codat.io/) that lets you explore and test our APIs and other products.
 It also comes equipped with a sample company.
-When you start working on your own underwriting solution, you may want to explore our other [plans](https://www.codat.io/plans/).
+When you start working on your own invoice financing solution, you may want to explore our other [plans](https://www.codat.io/plans/).

+Your new account already has the Accounting API product, the Codat Sandbox integration, and the relevant data types enabled to get you started quicker.

 ### <input type="checkbox" unchecked /> Update your auth flow settings

-In the **Settings > Auth Flow > Link** [settings](https://app.codat.io/settings/link-settings/data-connections), ensure the _Sandbox integrations_ switch is toggled on.
-Check that the _Accounting_ integration category is enabled, and disable _Commerce_ and _Banking_ integration categories.
+In the **Settings > Auth Flow > Link** [settings](https://app.codat.io/settings/link-settings/data-connections), check that the _Accounting_ integration category is enabled, and disable _Commerce_ and _Banking_ integration categories.

 ### <input type="checkbox" unchecked /> Listen for webhooks